FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 Security and Access Control

 • Access control: Card readers, door controllers, and electric strikes or magnetic lock hardware.
 Specify card reader technology (proximity, smart card, mobile credential), controller panel location, and software platform.
 The access control system integrates with the electrical sub (for mag-lock power and door position switches) and the door hardware sub — define each interface.
+(See security systems scope for the full Div 28 package.)

 • CCTV / IP camera system: Specify camera resolution (minimum 4MP for commercial), camera type (fixed dome, PTZ, fisheye), indoor vs. outdoor rating (IP66 for exterior), mounting location, and network video recorder (NVR) or video management system (VMS) platform.